dotnet/diagnostics/documentation/dotnet-monitor.md

 $ curl -s http://localhost:52323/processes | jq
 ```

-Once we have completed collecting our desired diagnostics artifacts, we can successfully stop forwarding traffic into the container using the following command:
+Once you have completed collecting the desired diagnostics artifacts, you can stop forwarding traffic into the container using the following command:

 In PowerShell,
 ```powershell